NHSDigital/nhs-app-api/backendworker/README.md

 docker-compose up --build
 ```

-### Running Wiremock & Redis on their own
+### Debugging the backendworker
-If you need to debug the backend worker and want to run it using Visual Studio or Rider you will
-need to run Wiremock and Redis on their own.
-To do this run the following in the backend
+If you need to debug the backend worker and want to run it using Visual Studio, Visual Studio Code or Rider you will need to run Wiremock and Redis on their own.
+To do this run the following in the backend worker directory:
-worker directory:

 ```
 docker-compose -f docker-compose.stubs.yml up
 ```

+Secondly, you will need top copy any certificates you find inside the *gp practice details* directory in Keybase into the base of the *certs* directory inside *NHSOnline.Backend.Worker*.

+Finally, you will also need to create a second appsettings file called *appsettings.Development.json.* Add any values you find in *docker-compose.override.yml* to this file as well.
+Whenever you start the debugger, the values inside *Properties/launchSettings.json* will be combined with the files *appsettings.Development.json* to form your configuration.

+*appsettings.Development.json* is ignored by Git.

 ## Example curls to verify
 ### STUBS